Best database strategy for bulk inserts

 </script>

-CSVBox handles file parsing, inline validation, human-readable errors, and submits the cleaned data to your webhook.
+CSVBox handles file parsing, inline validation, column mapping UI, and submits cleaned data to your webhook.

 // routes/csvbox.js